-A NEW resource for businesses in the city which are struggling with skills shortages has been launched at Milton Keynes College Group.
+A NEW resource for businesses in the city which are struggling with digital skills shortages has been launched at Milton Keynes College Group.

 The Chaffron Centre at the Chaffron Way campus is a new facility designed to help companies and educators work more closely together.
 The venue offers digital skills training and state-of-the-art artificial intelligence equipment for use by both learners and the business community.